Brandywine Realty Trust (NYSE:BDN) Releases FY 2022 Earnings Guidance

 Hedge Funds Weigh In On Brandywine Realty Trust

-A number of hedge funds have recently bought and sold shares of the company.
-Vanguard Group Inc. raised its stake in Brandywine Realty Trust by 0.4% during the first quarter.
-Vanguard Group Inc. now owns 28,206,432 shares of the real estate investment trust’s stock worth $398,839,000 after buying an additional 99,577 shares during the last quarter.
-State Street Corp raised its stake in Brandywine Realty Trust by 10.6% during the first quarter.
-State Street Corp now owns 13,023,191 shares of the real estate investment trust’s stock worth $184,148,000 after buying an additional 1,250,086 shares during the last quarter.
-Charles Schwab Investment Management Inc. raised its stake in Brandywine Realty Trust by 3.6% during the first quarter.
-Charles Schwab Investment Management Inc. now owns 2,804,663 shares of the real estate investment trust’s stock worth $39,658,000 after buying an additional 96,243 shares during the last quarter.
-Sei Investments Co. raised its stake in Brandywine Realty Trust by 8.3% during the first quarter.
-Sei Investments Co. now owns 527,456 shares of the real estate investment trust’s stock worth $7,457,000 after buying an additional 40,204 shares during the last quarter.
-Finally, Rhumbline Advisers raised its stake in Brandywine Realty Trust by 0.6% during the first quarter.
-Rhumbline Advisers now owns 510,543 shares of the real estate investment trust’s stock worth $7,219,000 after buying an additional 3,250 shares during the last quarter.
+A number of institutional investors and hedge funds have recently bought and sold shares of the company.
+Vident Investment Advisory LLC increased its holdings in Brandywine Realty Trust by 9.1% in the 1st quarter.
+Vident Investment Advisory LLC now owns 12,069 shares of the real estate investment trust’s stock worth $170,000 after purchasing an additional 1,006 shares in the last quarter.
+Yousif Capital Management LLC increased its stake in shares of Brandywine Realty Trust by 1.2% in the first quarter.
+Yousif Capital Management LLC now owns 157,185 shares of the real estate investment trust’s stock valued at $2,223,000 after buying an additional 1,855 shares during the period.
+Guggenheim Capital LLC increased its stake in shares of Brandywine Realty Trust by 12.5% in the first quarter.
+Guggenheim Capital LLC now owns 23,378 shares of the real estate investment trust’s stock valued at $330,000 after buying an additional 2,589 shares during the period.
+Rhumbline Advisers increased its stake in shares of Brandywine Realty Trust by 0.6% in the first quarter.
+Rhumbline Advisers now owns 510,543 shares of the real estate investment trust’s stock valued at $7,219,000 after buying an additional 3,250 shares during the period.
+Finally, UBS Group AG increased its stake in shares of Brandywine Realty Trust by 27.3% in the first quarter.
+UBS Group AG now owns 16,412 shares of the real estate investment trust’s stock valued at $233,000 after buying an additional 3,517 shares during the period.

 Brandywine Realty Trust (NYSE: BDN) is one of the largest, publicly traded, full-service, integrated real estate companies in the United States with a core focus in the Philadelphia, Austin and Washington, DC markets.
 Organized as a real estate investment trust (REIT), we own, develop, lease and manage an urban, town center and transit-oriented portfolio comprising 175 properties and 24.7 million square feet as of December 31, 2020 which excludes assets held for sale.